 If the thought of hand kneading dough has put you of making bread, have you considered kneading dough in a mixer.

 A stand mixer does all the hard work for you and is not as messy as kneading by hand.
-However, there are a few things that you should consider when kneading dough in a mixer:
+But there are a few things that you should consider.

 1. Can Your Machine Handle Bread Dough?

 This single bent, spiral or curved attachment is supplied with most stand mixers.